Skip to main content

 print(params["model1"].bpu_cores) # Output: [0, 1]

-• A ValueError is raised if input tensor dimensions or data types do not match the model expectations.
+• A ValueError is raised if the input tensor dimensions or types do not match the model.

-• If input tensors are non-contiguous (not C-style), a contiguous copy is automatically created internally.
+• If the input tensor is not contiguous (non-C-style), a contiguous copy is automatically created internally.

 QuantParams Class